osfanbuff63/muffinhunt-datapack/README.md

 This is the MuffinHunt datapack!
 You'll find features packed for MuffinHunts!

 # What is a MuffinHunt?
 A MuffinHunt, in short, is a variation of a certain Speedrunner vs Hunter series on YouTube, with extra rules.
-As well, we have starting kits (which are mostly for balancing), automatically increasing kits, etc. You can find a full list of rules and explanations about the series [here](docs/WhatIsAMuffinHunt.md).
+As well, we have starting kits (which are mostly for balancing), automatically increasing kits, etc. You can find a full list of rules and explanations about the series [here](docs/WhatIsAMuffinHunt.md) (however still WIP).